 In embroidery, Chinese cross stitch is worked using a single horizontal and two vertical straight stitches.
 This style of stitch is different from standard cross stitch, which is worked diagonally to form a small X-shaped stitch.
 Instead, it almost looks like a fence when stitched in a row.

-You can pre-mark the stitching area on the fabric with a water-soluble pen, work the stitches freestyle, or as a counted stitch.
+Chinese cross stitch makes a pretty border or edging on a project, and can be worked in a single row or multiple rows.
+You can pre-mark the stitching area on the fabric with a water-soluble pen or work the stitches freestyle or as a counted stitch.

-Bring the needle up through the embroidery fabric on the far left side of the stitching area (point 1), and insert the needle into the fabric to the right (point 2), making a straight, horizontal stitch.
-If working the stitch on Aida fabric, this stitch crosses six squares of fabric (or 6 groups of two threads on evenweave fabric).
+- Bring the needle up through the embroidery fabric on the far left side of the stitching area (point 1).
+Insert the needle into the fabric to the right (point 2), making a straight, horizontal stitch.
+If working the stitch on Aida fabric, this stitch crosses six squares of fabric (or six groups of two threads on evenweave fabric).

-Bring the needle up again through the fabric below horizontal line (point 3).
-Go back down (point 4) making a vertical stitch that crosses the horizontal stitch.
-If working on Aida fabric, this stitch crosses two squares, and is spaced 2 squares from the end of the horizontal stitch.
+- Bring the needle up again through the fabric below the horizontal line (point 3).
+Go back down (point 4), making a vertical stitch that crosses the horizontal stitch.
+If working on Aida fabric, this stitch crosses two squares and is spaced two squares from the end of the horizontal stitch.